SlenderStone/MessageHandler.Documentation/devices/winiot/amqp.md

 ### Sending

-In order to send a message we need to authenticate on the inbound entity first, in order to do that we need to establish a connection with the inbound namespace using AMQPS, specifying that the connection should get it's SaslProfile externally (this enables the code that will automagically pass the claimset around).
+In order to send a message you need to authenticate on the inbound entity first.
+To do that you need to establish a connection with the inbound namespace using AMQPS, specifying that the connection should get it's SaslProfile externally (this enables the code that will automagically pass the claimset around).

 	public void Send()
 	{